 Harvard Business School has labeled these types of employees “toxic.”
 Their study found that avoiding a toxic hire can save $12,500.
 But the cost of just one bad apple affects more than the bottom line; it affects other employees’ morale and productivity.
 In fact, 12 percent of employees will leave their jobs due to a toxic coworker.

 There are a lot of different types of toxic employees out there: the overconfident ones, the underconfident ones, the slackers, the gossipers, and the bullies.
-That’s not the kind of thing you can see in a resume or hear about in a single job interview.
+Those aren’t typically the kind of qualities you can see in a resume or hear about in a single job interview.

 Everyone knows you should ask for references, but checking references is especially helpful to get a full picture of the candidate.